Australian Energy Regulator

-The Australian Energy Regulator (AER) is the regulator of the wholesale electricity and gas markets in Australia.
-It is part of the Australian Competition & Consumer Commission and enforces the rules established by the Australian Energy Market Commission.
+The Australian Energy Regulator (AER) is the regulatory authority for the wholesale electricity and gas markets in Australia.
+The AER is a part of the Australian Competition & Consumer Commission, and enforces the rules established by the Australian Energy Market Commission.

 The AER was established in July 2005.
 The next year all 13 bodies previously responsible for energy regulation had transferred responsibility to the AER.
 Decisions made by the regulator are subject to appeal.

 Functions

 The AER's current functions are focused on regulating the natural monopoly transmission and distribution sectors of the national electricity market, monitoring the wholesale electricity market and enforcing electricity market rules.
 The AER's regulatory functions and powers are conferred upon it by the national electricity law and the national electricity rules.

 Under the national electricity law and national electricity rules, the AER's key responsibilities at the present time include: